Below is a comprehensive list of the many services the Foothills Food Bank aims to provide for our local community.

 - 30 lbs. of food per person in household for 3 days

 - $64 value

 - Included is a variety of meats, soups, cereals, pasta and sauce, baked goods, detergent, paper towels, toilet paper, water, fresh fruits and vegetables, milk, pet food when needed, and personal items when available.

 - Once a week our clients can visit and obtain fruits and vegetables, bread and baked goods, any snack and soup items available, baby food and wipes, and any surplus we have.
 This will help stretch the week for each household.

 Care Club is an additional resource put in place to assist in-need households with purchasing groceries.
 The Foothills Food Bank provides groceries at a discounted rate to those participating in the program.
-Care Club takes place from 10:30 am to 4:30 pm the first Wednesday and 10:30 am to 8:00 pm the third Thursday of each month.
+Care Club takes place from 9:00 am to 3:00 pm and 5:30 to 8:00 pm the third Thursday of each month.

 If you are interested in participating in Care Club and are a registered client, please call the food bank at (480) 488-1145 to pre-order.

 The Foothills Food Bank now provides a limited supply of gluten-free food for those who are gluten-intolerant in our community.
 If you stop by the food bank and feel you would benefit from this option, please let us know!